-Field Required Type Description care_site_id Yes integer A unique identifier for each Care Site. care_site_name No $\operatorname{varchar}(255)$ The verbatim description or name of the Care Site as in data source place_of_service_concept_id No integer A foreign key that refers to a Place of Service Concept ID in the Standardized Vocabularies. location_id No integer A foreign key to the geographic Location in the LOCATION table, where the detailed address information care_site_source_value No varchar(50) is stored.
+Field Required Type Description care_site_id Yes integer A unique identifier for each Care Site. care_site_name No varchar(255) The verbatim description or name of the Care Site as in $place_of_service_concept_id$ No integer data source A foreign key that refers to a Place of Service Concept ID location_id No integer in the Standardized Vocabularies.
+A foreign key to the geographic Location in the LOCATION table, where the care_site_source_value No varchar(50) detailed address information is stored.
 The identifier for the Care Site in the source data, stored here for reference.